-Of all the Jesus images I have seen, there is one that is far and away my favorite.
+The Jesus image that is far and away my favorite shows Jesus the Prince of Peace.
 And it has an amazing story to go along with the purposeful and strong yet gentle and loving image of our Savior.

 Now, just to note right off, it is my understanding that the information surrounding this image of Jesus hasn't been confirmed by the Catholic Church.
 However, I think it is an amazing story, and the painting definitely helps me to connect with Jesus during prayer.
 So I felt prompted to share the image and describe some of the amazing stories surrounding it.